YehudaGold/context-component/README.md

 );

 ```

-### consuming ContextComponent
+### Consuming ContextComponent

-To consume the context in component you can connect it to the the context by HOC:
+To consume the context you can connect to it with the context class static `connect` HOC method:

 otherComponent.jsx
 ```jsx